Become a Cardiac Technician: Education and Career Roadmap

 Certificate programs for cardiac technicians typically last one year and include courses in topics like laboratory assisting and health care systems.
 Students can also train through a cardiovascular technology associate's degree program, which may offer the option to specialize in either invasive or non-invasive tracks.
 Both tracks will require that students complete coursework and clinical training.
 Before taking specific invasive or non-invasive cardiovascular technology courses, students will need to complete prerequisite courses in cardiovascular anatomy, pharmacology and electrocardiography.

-- Complete EKG training.
-EKGs are one of the most commonly used diagnostic tools in cardiology, and many technicians specialize solely in this procedure.
-While EKG training can be found in certificate programs, learning how to perform electrocardiograms can also be part of employee training programs.
+Electrocardiograms (EKGs) are one of the most commonly used diagnostic tools in cardiology, and many technicians specialize solely in this procedure.
+While EKG training can be found in certificate programs, learning how to perform EKGs can also be part of employee training programs.